Billy Waldrop: Revelation of another attempted murder

 During the first year of his detention on death row, Waldrop was linked to an attempted murder in Forest, Mississippi for which another man had been previously convicted.
 In July 1982, the service station operator at the Billups Service Station on Highway 35 South, Lawrence Anderson, was seriously wounded by a bullet to the face during the commission of an armed robbery.
 Local police at the time arrested a hitchhiker they found in the vicinity of the crime scene, Charles Henry Thomas, who was charged and wrongfully convicted by a jury as the perpetrator, receiving a sentence of 17 years in a Mississippi State prison for aggravated assault.

-However, the case against Thomas began to fall apart in September of 1982 after Billy Wayne Waldrop confessed to his involvement in the holdup.
+However, the case against Thomas began to fall apart in September 1982 after Billy Wayne Waldrop confessed to his involvement in the holdup.
 Following his confession, authorities from Talladega, Alabama where Waldrop was serving his own sentence set about collaborating with Mississippi law enforcement to re examine the evidence against Thomas.
 It was found that Thomas's co-defendants in the offense had testified in prior court hearings that Thomas was not involved in the robbery.
 Additionally, Anderson's ten-year-old son, the eyewitness who originally identified Thomas as the shooter, later clarified that it was Waldrop and not Thomas who shot his father upon being shown the photograph of Waldrop.

 Thomas was eventually released from prison after serving approximately 18 months in jail.
 Despite his confession, Waldrop was never charged for his role in the assault against Anderson.